phan/phan/internal/CLI-HELP.md

  --markdown-issue-messages
   Emit issue messages with markdown formatting.

- --polyfill-parse-all-element-doc-comments
-  Makes the polyfill aware of doc comments on class constants and declare statements even when imitating parsing a PHP 7.0 codebase.

  --constant-variable-detection
   Emit issues for variables that could be replaced with literals or constants.
   (i.e. they are declared once (as a constant expression) and never modified).